Why Konya is the best place to watch the Whirling Dervish

-Konya is the place of the original Whirling Dervish – the real Spiritual Order from where all other dervish take energy and inspiration.
+Konya is THE place of the original Whirling Dervish – the real Spiritual Order from where all other dervish take energy and inspiration.
+While you may see dervishes whirling in Istanbul, there they are mostly a tourist attraction.
+In Konya, it’s tradition.

 Here’s all you need to know about the Whirling Dervish and why Konya is the best place to watch the sacred sama ceremony they perform every week on Saturday.